Vyridian/vxlisp/Readme.md

 3. vxlisp is a transparency layer so that code can be more easily read, shared, tested, and ported between applications and platforms.

+4. vxlisp is a mass-production tool allowing the quick and concise creation of many complex interconnected objects while maintaining readability.

+5. vxlisp is a future-proofing tool allowing code to be recompiled in the future when new languages or features appear.

 * What is vxlisp not?

-1. vxlisp is not a platform.
+1. vxlisp is not a platform. vxlisp produces plain old (JavaScript/Java/C++) for any purpose. vxlisp does not require outside libraries (except Java:JUnit for test support)

 2. vxlisp is not a replacement for other languages.
 Instead it is meant to interact with existing platforms and languages.

 * Write once, run anywhere is a pipedream.
 How can it possibly work? - Most new languages try to write a platform along with the language.
 Instead I want to write a language that can compile to any other language or platform with identical results.

 * New languages rarely work.
 Why write one? - To improve the art.
 I find most languages to have ugly, confusing syntax and poor manageability.
-I hope to point out that this need not be true.
-Vxlisp represents my wishlist of things that I have liked and disliked about other languages.
-Frankly, I'm pretty pleased with the result.
+I hope to point out that this need not be true. vxlisp represents my wishlist of things that I have liked and disliked about other languages.
+Frankly, Though its only in its infancy, I'm very pleased with the result.

 * What is its best use cases? - I think it might be best suited for collaborative work where support, test team, management AND developers need transparency into a cross platform application.
 Also, it would be ideal for a developer who wants to work on a platform that requires a language they are uncomfortable with, e.g. WebAssembly, Unreal Engine, or IOS.